-- Provides pain management for cardiac patients.
+- Pain management for cardiac patients.

 The Division of Cardiothoracic Anesthesiology also manages the largest training program in the world for pediatric anesthesiologists and critical care specialists and has trained more than 200 physicians.